Some test text!

 Run all samples

-runall_python.batin the samples folder and double click on it to run it.
-The results should appear on a
+runall_python.bat in the samples folder and double click on it to run it.
+The output files from all tests are stored in

-To test that your code works, run the code using a shell in the
+To test that your code works, run the script in the folder containing

 python.exe -u HelloWorld.py

 Once you have successfully run this, you should see an output file in the working directory of this program.

 Samples/ directory obtained from the download in

 Step 2, ensuring that the files the sample code depends on are available.